ErwanDecoster/ShellyBulb-Control-App/README.md

 6. Access the application in your browser at http://localhost:3000

 Note: The ShellyBulb-Control-App requires a MySQL database to store the necessary information for connecting to and controlling Shelly Bulbs.
 Before running the application, ensure that you have a MySQL database set up and update the configuration file (config.js) with your database credentials.

+## License

+The ShellyBulb-Control-App is licensed under the MIT License.

+## Disclaimer

+Please note that this project is currently a work in progress, and there may be limitations or incomplete functionality.
+Use it at your own risk.